Jairo Rodrigues – Women Deliver

 What ignited your pursuit for gender equality?

-There was never really an ignition.
-Growing up, I experienced and observed that I live in a society with alarming rates of gender-based violence and abuses against sexual and gender minorities.
+There was never really an ignition, it was more of a sizzle that got hotter as I aged.
+Growing up, I experienced and observed that I live in a society with alarming rates of gender-based violence and discrimination against sexual and gender minorities.
 As I learned and grew, so did my voice and social change strategies against these inequalities and injustices.

 Please share your biggest wins as an advocate for gender equality.